Nkluge-correa/worldwide_AI-ethics/README.md

 Here you can find the source code used to create our _Worldwide AI Ethics_ dashboard.
 This panel was created using the [Dash](https://dash.plotly.com/dash-enterprise) library.
 All the tables that feed our dashboard (`data_en.rar`), images (`png_files.rar`), and HTML-Plotly graphs (`html_files.rar`) are available in the `data` folder (in `csv` and `parquet`).
 Auxiliary notebooks for creating the graphs (`make_graphs.ipynb`) and processing the text data(`principle_mining.ipynb`) are also available.
 We also make available the notebook we used to infer the gender of all authors in our sample (`gender_infer.ipynb`), and the notebook to create the `geojson` file that sets the boundaries of the polygons on the `Mapbox`.
 To render the dash app in your browser, simply run the `worldwide.py` script.

+You can also find a Power BI version of our dashboard in [this link]().

 ## Requirements 🛠️

 ```bash